gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_GameTimer/README.md

 ## Gimmer_GameTimer

-Plugin to use the system clock to time out long a player takes to do something
+Plugin to use the system clock to time how long a player takes to do something

 Starts paused by default.
 Pauses when the menu opens and unpauses when it closes.